 People who take tramadol may wonder how much tramadol can lead to an overdose.
 The answer depends on a number of personal and behavioral factors, including how a person ingests the drug.

-The typical therapeutic dose for extended-release is 100 milligrams, once a day.
+The typical therapeutic dose for extended-release is 100 milligrams once a day.
 Oral tablets are usually 25 milligrams per day, taken in the morning.
 People with higher or lower body mass indexes may be prescribed a different dose.
-As a person’s body gets used to the medication (called a “tolerance”), the prescribed dosage may increase over time.
+The prescribed dosage may increase over time as a person’s body gets used to the medication.

-Every day in the U.S., more than 130 people die from overdosing on opioids.
+Every day in the U.S., more than 100 people die from overdosing on opioids.
 If you or someone you love is suffering from pain that requires the use of opioid medications, it’s vital to know the risk factors for opioid overdose—and how best to prevent it.

 Anyone who takes tramadol is at risk for potential dependence, addiction, and overdose.
-However, those who abuse this narcotic medication will be at an increased risk.
+However, those who use this narcotic medication will be at an increased risk.

 Additional factors can increase a person’s chance of overdose, including:

 If a person suddenly stops or decreases their use, the body may display symptoms of opioid withdrawal.
-These symptoms can be extremely uncomfortable, including nausea, sweating, and muscle cramps.
-To avoid withdrawal symptoms, some people may take higher doses of tramadol than prescribed.
+These symptoms can be highly uncomfortable, including nausea, sweating, and muscle cramps.
+Some people may take higher doses of tramadol than prescribed to avoid withdrawal symptoms.

-History Of Other Mental Health Conditions Or Substance Abuse
+History of Other Mental Health Conditions or Substance Use

-Additionally, people who struggle with polysubstance abuse may mix tramadol with other drugs.
+Additionally, people who struggle with polysubstance use may mix tramadol with other drugs.
 This raises the risk of overdose.
 Those who suffer from these conditions can benefit from learning safer coping mechanisms, such as mindfulness.
-Patients receive mental health and addiction treatment at Vertava Health’ rehab centers across the U.S.
+Patients receive mental health and addiction treatment at Vertava Health’s rehab centers across the U.S.

-Although opioid overdose rates are climbing, tramadol abuse and overdose is a preventable and treatable condition.
+Although opioid overdose rates are climbing, tramadol overdose is a preventable and treatable condition.
 When people have access to effective addiction treatment, it reduces the chance of experiencing a tramadol overdose.

 At Vertava Health, we provide inpatient treatment programs with services like on-site medical detox and dialectical behavioral therapy (DBT).
-People who suffer from substance abuse, as well as mental health conditions, can benefit from medication-assisted treatment and creative arts therapy.
+People who suffer from substance use and mental health conditions can benefit from medication-assisted treatment and creative arts therapy.

-To learn more about preventing tramadol abuse and overdose, or to find a rehab program near you, reach out to one of our treatment specialists today.
+To learn more about preventing tramadol use and overdose or to find a Tramadol rehab program near you, reach out to one of our treatment specialists today at 844.451.0263.